MixingOnBeat/zbb-badip-fork/README.md

 ### What is this repository?

-This repository, "zbb-badip-fork", is for tracking updates necessary for the `badip.inc` file of ZB Block prior to their eventual release.
-I created this to expedite distribution of updates for until the next iteration is released.
-I'll probably delete this repository after the next iteration is released, because it'll no longer serve purpose after that time.
-New signatures or signature sets won't be added, nor old signatures removed, except where as updates to previously existing signatures that have become outdated; This is purely for updates.
+This repository, "zbb-badip-fork", is for tracking updates necessary for the `badip.inc` file of ZB Block prior its next eventual mainlined release.
+I created this to expedite distribution of updates for until this next mainlined release occurs.
+I'll probably delete this repository afterwards, because it'll no longer serve a purpose after that time.
+New signatures or signature sets won't be added, nor old signatures removed, except where as updates to previously existing signatures that have become outdated; This repository is purely for updates.

-Please note that I've neither written any of the herein contained signatures, nor tested, doubled-checked or audited them for their validity or functionality.
+Please note that I've neither written any of the signatures contained herein, nor tested, doubled-checked or audited them for their validity and/or functionality.

 ZB Block (and therefore this repository) is licensed under GNU/GPL v2 and can be obtained free of charge from **[http://www.spambotsecurity.com/zbblock_download.php](http://www.spambotsecurity.com/zbblock_download.php)**.

 This repository is intended for those users of ZB Block that make use of the **beta signatures 77g** signatures set.
-If you're not already keeping up-to-date with the latest beta signatures, or if you're using the **unblocked signatures**, then, this repository **won't** be of any value to you (and potentially won't work as intended, anyhow, due to some small required changes brought about as of a recent mainlined beta signatures update).
+If you're not already keeping up-to-date with the latest beta signatures, or if you're using the **unblocked signatures**, then, this repository **won't** be of any value to you (and potentially won't work as intended, anyhow, due to some small required changes brought about as of a recently mainlined beta signatures update).

 This fork is based upon the **BADIP-2015-02a** iteration of `badip.inc` as contained within the **beta signatures 77g** signatures set, **[originally released February 24th, 2015](http://www.spambotsecurity.com/forum/viewtopic.php?f=5&t=2992)**.